Soda and Spirit Combos That Make Simple Cocktail Substitutes

 Jägermeister + Mountain Dew

-We know, you swore off Jäger 10 years ago, but the bitter, herbaceous spirit is making a comeback in the cocktailing world and worth trying again.
+We know, you swore off Jäger at least a decade ago.
+But the bitter, herbaceous spirit is making a comeback in the cocktailing world and it's worth trying again.
 It also happens to be surprisingly nuanced and delicious with Mountain Dew.
 The soda brings bright citrus notes, while the Jäger adds tannic depth.
 Yes, those are things we really said about Jäger and Dew.
 And we meant them.

 Rye Whiskey + Cherry Coke